-Here are some details about Florida's ABLE account.
+Here are some details about Florida's ABLE United account.

-A change in Florida law in 2019 abolished Medicaid recovery from ABLE accounts.
-Any remaining funds in an ABLE account must first be used for qualified disability expenses (including burial and funeral costs) and then transferred to the account holder's estate.
+Medicaid expenses.
+A change in Florida law in 2019 also abolished Medicaid recovery from ABLE accounts.
+If the disabled person receives Medicaid benefits, this change is very favorable.
+Any remaining funds in an ABLE account must first be used for qualified disability expenses (including burial and funeral costs) and then the remainder can be transferred to the account beneficiaries (inheritors) without first reimbursing Medicaid costs.

 You can learn about and compare ABLE accounts across the country at the website for the ABLE National Resource Center.